matschik/jeck/README.md

 I was looking for a lightweight library just showing if two values are different or not.
 To keep it small:
 - It does not show the diff, it's only returning a `boolean`.
 - It does not support values like "Function" or "Regex" values.
-It returns `null`, if value is not supported.
+When value(s) is not supported, it returns `null`.

 ## Installation